Tsar Bomba

-Tested on 30 October 1961, the test verified new design principles for high-yield thermonuclear charges, allowing, as its final report put it, the design of a nuclear device "of practically unlimited power".
-The bomb was dropped by parachute from a Tu-95V aircraft, and detonated autonomously 4000 m above the cape Sukhoy Nos of Severny Island, Novaya Zemlya, 15 km from Mityushikha Bay, north of the Matochkin Strait.
-The detonation was monitored by United States intelligence agencies, via a KC-135A aircraft (Operation SpeedLight) in the area at the time.
-A secret U.S. reconnaissance aircraft named "Speed Light Alpha" monitored the blast, coming close enough to have its antiradiation paint scorched.
+Tested on 30 October 1961, the test verified new design principles for high-yield thermonuclear charges, allowing nuclear explosives "of practically unlimited power".
+The bomb was dropped by parachute from a Tu-95V aircraft, and detonated autonomously 4000 m above the cape Sukhoy Nos of Severny Island, Novaya Zemlya, 15 km from Mityushikha Bay, north of Matochkin Strait.
+Blast data and footage was recorded by a Soviet Tu-16.
+Both aircraft received radiation flash damage.